Mic92/nixpkgs-review/README.md

 Both the `rev` and the `wip` subcommand support a `--remote` argument to overwrite the upstream repository URL (defaults to `https://github.com/NixOS/nixpkgs`).
-The following example will use the `mayflower` nixpkg's fork to fetch the branch where the changes will be merged into:
+The following example will use `mayflower`'s nixpkgs fork to fetch the branch where the changes will be merged into:

 ```console
 $ nixpkgs-review --remote https://github.com/mayflower/nixpkgs wip
 ```

-Note that this has been not yet implemented for pull requests i.e. `pr` subcommand.
+Note that this has been not yet implemented for pull requests, i.e., `pr` subcommand.

 ## Review changes for other operating systems/architectures

-The `--system` flag allows to set a system different from the current one.
+The `--system` flag allows setting a system different from the current one.
 Note that the result nix-shell may not be able to execute all hooks correctly since the architecture/operating system mismatches.